fps/nqms/README.md

 ### load

-> load $FILE_NAME
+> load [$FILE_NAME]

 Clears the current patch and loads a patch from the file $FILE_NAME.
+If $FILE_NAME is omitted the last used file name is used.

 ### save

 > save [$FILE_NAME]

-Saves a patch file to the file $FILE_NAME
+Saves a patch file to the file $FILE_NAME.
+If $FILE_NAME is not specified the last used file name is used.